Returning to school comes with high costs for PPE

 Cleaning supplies and face masks are only a couple items that schools across New Hampshire are stocking up on in order to welcome back students and staff, but these items are not cheap.

-In order to cover these additional costs, some districts utilized funding from their own district budgets or federal monies they received through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+In order to cover these additional costs, some districts utilized funding from their own district budgets or federal monies they received through the Coronavirus Aid, Relief, and Economic Security Act.

 The Berlin School District was one of those fortunate enough to secure a healthy allocation of CARES Act funds in the amount of about $634,000.
 Superintendent Julie King said that the district has used those funds to purchase PPE and cleaning supplies and equipment, including N95 masks, face shields, gloves and gowns.
 Right now, King said the district has a pretty good supply of PPE, with roughly 50,000 disposable face masks on hand.